 This was the last time that Otto Frank ever saw his wife or daughters.

-At Bergen-Belsen, food was short, sanitation was awful and disease ran rampant.
-Frank and her sister both came down with typhus in the early spring and died within a day of each other sometime in early March, only a few weeks before Russian soldiers liberated the camp.
+At Bergen-Belsen, food was scarce, sanitation was awful and disease ran rampant.
+Frank and her sister both came down with typhus in the early spring and died within a day of each other sometime in March 1945, only a few weeks before Russian soldiers liberated the camp.
 Anne Frank was just 15 years old at the time of her death, one of more than 1 million Jewish children who died in the Holocaust.

-Anne Frank's diary endures not only because of the remarkable events she described, but also because of her extraordinary gifts as a storyteller and her indefatigable spirit through even the most horrific of circumstances.
+Anne Frank's diary endures, not only because of the remarkable events she described, but due to her extraordinary gifts as a storyteller and her indefatigable spirit through even the most horrific of circumstances.
 For all its passages of despair, Frank's diary is essentially a story of faith, hope and love in the face of hate.
 "It's utterly impossible for me to build my life on a foundation of chaos, suffering and death," she wrote on July 15, 1944.
 "I see the world being slowly transformed into a wilderness; I hear the approaching thunder that, one day, will destroy us too.
 I feel the suffering of millions.
 And yet, when I look up at the sky, I somehow feel that everything will change for the better, that this cruelty too shall end, that peace and tranquility will return once more."